Located just five minutes drive from the Town centre.

 Rodney's Pillar is located on the top of the Breidden Hill a few miles out of Town towards Shrewsbury, it can be accessed via the A458 at Trewern, or the B4393 using Criggion Lane.

-Far below Rodney's Pillar you can still see the white buildings that formed the once Top Secret WW2 and Cold War Radio Base that sent the out the Prime Ministers signal to attack the Falklands.
+Far below Rodney's Pillar you can still see the white buildings that formed the once Top Secret WW2 and Cold War Radio Base that sent out the Prime Ministers signal to attack the Falklands.
 The massive 600 foot aerials were demolished in 2003

 Part of the Offa's Dyke Walk, this nature trail circles a disused quarry with views over wales and Shropshire.
 The Rock is also popular for rock climbing